ecliptik/docker-machine-driver-spotinst/README.md

 <![end-metadata]-->
 # Docker Machine Driver of Spotinst

-Create machines on [Spotinst](https://spotinst.com/).
-You will need an Spotinst Account, Spotinst Token and a Elastic Group using ubuntu AMI.
+Create machines on [Spotinst](https://spotinst.com/) using Docker-Machine.

-creates docker instances on Spotinst ElastiGroup

 ```bash
 docker-machine create -d spotinst
 ```

+# Requierments
+For Docker-Machine to connect to Spotinst ElastiGroup You will need:
+ * Spotinst Account
+ * Spotinst Token
+ * Elastic Group with:
+    * Docker-Machine Supported OS AMI (Amazon-Linux does not supported)
+    * Security Group with inbound of SSH (22) and Docker-Machine (2376) ports open
+ * Fill in the required parameters in from the option section

+creates docker instances on Spotinst ElastiGroup

 ## Installation